IRS Forms

 • Use Schedule E when you allow a disposer, injector, or user to claim your credit, or when you are the claimant receiving that pass‑through.

-• Attach the right operator and owner certifications, Schedules A to C, based on your project setup.
+• Attach the right path certifications, Schedules A to C, based on your project setup: Schedule A for the PWA bonus, Schedule B for disposal, and Schedule C for EOR.

 • Use Schedule D if you have recapture in the current year.